-Mitigation: Action/Control Responsibility Timeframe Construction material will be stored at the contractor's Contractor Construction camp, as well as on the construction site within the phase demarcated working areas at each construction point.
+Mitigation: Action/Control Responsibility Timeframe Construction material will be stored at the contractor's camp, as well as on the construction site within the demarcated working areas at each construction point.
 Special permission may be obtained from the ECO/ER to store material on suitable substitute or ancillary locations should the need arise, and as communicated by the project engineer.
-Bahahilitatian Rehabilitation Construction rubble must be collected and disposed of at a suitable landfill site; and All alien vegetation in the footprint area as well as immediate vicinity of the proposed development should be removed.
+Contractor Construction phase Rehabilitation Construction rubble (which cannot be reused / recycled on site) must be collected and disposed of at a suitable landfill site; and All alien vegetation in the footprint area as well as immediate vicinity of the proposed development should be removed.
+Vegetation that has been cleared should be considered to chipping (mulching) or composting.